Data-to-Insight-Center/cyberinfrastructure-knowledge-network/docs/topics.md

 ## Topic Names

 A topic is a string used to identify and route messages between publishers and subscribers.
-The following topics are used by CKN daemons and recognized by CKN as subscriber.
+These are the topics used by the CKN publisher and recognized by the CKN subscriber.

 | Topic Name                   | System used by Publisher | Publisher          | Topic Purpose                                                                                               |
 |------------------------------|----------------|--------------------------|-------------------------------------------------------------------------------------------------------------|